salahineo/scandiweb-task-react/readme.md

 3. Run `npm run dev` to start the development server.
 4. Visit the link in the terminal in your browser to view the application.

+| Make sure to change the API URL in the `Frontend/src/Components/...` files to your created V-Host.

 ---

 ### Contact